SpaceKrakens/SKON/Spec/SKEMA v1 Spec.md

 These are as follows:

 - `Version` which is followed by an integer.
 This is the SKEMA language version.
 - `DocumentVersion` which is followed by any datatype.
-This is used in applictaion to filter versions of a file.
+This is used in applications to filter versions of a file.

 A `Version` metadata directive is required at the top of every file.